k8ssandra/k8ssandra-terraform/gcp/README.md

 #### Install kubectl CLI

-The kubectl CLI is used to interteract with both Kubernetes Engine and Kubernetes in general. [kubectl CLI Installation instructions](https://cloud.google.com/kubernetes-engine/docs/quickstart) for multiple platforms are available online.
+The kubectl CLI is used to interact with both Kubernetes Engine and Kubernetes in general. [kubectl CLI Installation instructions](https://cloud.google.com/kubernetes-engine/docs/quickstart) for multiple platforms are available online.

-### GCP authenticaion
+### GCP-authentication

 Ensure you have authenticated your gcloud client by running the following command: